Next Start

 A skilled technician can determine the difference between a transmission issue and a clutch issue, as both can present similar concerns for a motorcycle owner.

-Gaining access to a motorcycle transmission can be challenge, and it can be a time-consuming process.
+Gaining access to a motorcycle transmission can be a challenge and a time-consuming process.
 A motorcycle technician will often eliminate all other possible causes of the complaint before “splitting the cases” to access transmission components.

 Read: What Is a Small-Engine Mechanic?

-In the 48-week7 Motorcycle Technician training program at Motorcycle Mechanics Institute (MMI), students can learn the foundations of motorcycle, all-terrain vehicle (ATV), side-by-side and personal watercraft maintenance to prepare for an exciting career as a technician.1.1
+In the 48-week Motorcycle Technician Training program at MMI, students can learn the foundations of motorcycle, all-terrain vehicle (ATV), side-by-side and personal watercraft maintenance to prepare for an exciting career as a technician.1.1,7

-MMI students learn a lot in program courses, including transmission configurations.
+MMI students can learn complex topics, like motorcycle transmission configurations in program courses.
 This includes disassembling and troubleshooting transmission issues to become familiar with how they work and what to do if something goes wrong.

-To learn more, visit our program page and request information to talk with an Admissions Representative today.
+To learn more, request information to talk with an Admissions Representative!

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.